 - facilitated movement to the place of exploitation; and

 - exploitation at the destination.

+In the fisheries sector, forced labor and human trafficking both violates human rights and threatens the sustainability of the ocean.
+Given the interconnectedness of the two, a multifaceted approach is needed and efforts focusing solely on supply chain traceability are not enough.
 Many of us in Europe and the United States may also be likely recipients of seafood caught under forced labor conditions.
-One analysis of seafood imports to Europe and the U.S. suggests that when imported and domestically caught fish are combined in local markets, the risk of purchasing seafood contaminated with modern slavery increases approximately 8.5 times, compared with domestically caught fish.
+One analysis of seafood imports to Europe and the U.S. suggests that when imported and domestically caught fish are combined in local markets, the risk of purchasing seafood contaminated by the use of modern slavery increases approximately 8.5 times, compared with domestically caught fish.

 The Ocean Foundation strongly supports the International Labor Organization’s “Global Action Programme against forced labour and trafficking of fishers at sea” (GAPfish), which includes: